-One of the absolute highlights of any trip to Queen Elizabeth National Park is a boat ride on the Kazinga Channel.
+One of the absolute highlights of any trip to Queen Elizabeth National Park is a boat trip on the Kazinga Channel.
 On a sunny afternoon there’s literally no better way to relax, enjoy the scenery and feast your eyes on more wildlife than you can shake a stick at, all from the comfort of a cruising riverboat.

 But since you’re presumably reading this on a computer or phone screen somewhere else, why not come along with me for a virtual journey.